Paraćin: History

 There is a Neolithic archaeological site in the village of Drenovac.
 Basarabi pottery from the 8th Century BC depicting a domestic rooster was discovered near the town.
-The Roman fort at Momčilov Grad produced a great number of coins of Byzantine Emperor Justinian (525–565).
+Coins of Byzantine emperor Justinian (525–565) have been found at the Roman fort at Momčilov Grad.

 The medieval town of Petrus was granted by Emperor Dušan to the local župan Vukoslav.
 Petrus was the center of the Petruš region, one of the spiritual centers of Medieval Serbia.
 It comprised 14 monasteries and churches, all from the 14th century, along the rivers Crnica and Grza.
 As of 2017, several of the monasteries are being restored while there are plans to restore the town of Petrus, too, and to establish a touristic complex which would encompass both the town and the monasteries.

 Paraćin was mentioned for the first time in 1375.
 That year, Prince Lazar of Serbia issued a charter to the Monastery of Great Lavra by which he granted to the monastery villages in the Petruš region, and Trg Parakinov brod ("Town of Parakin's river crossing").
 It is believed that the name of the town originated from Parakin, name of a ferryman who ferried the people across the Crnica river, on which the town is located.
 In time, the name evolved into Paraćin.

 In the 19th century, with the construction of the railway and its further branching, and already being located on the most important road route, Tsarigrad Road, Paraćin became a major traffic hub.
 The industry followed the traffic, so Paraćin was one of the largest industrial centers of Serbia in the 19th and 20th century, and the most densely populated town in country in the late 19th century.

 From 1929 to 1941, Paraćin was part of the Morava Banovina of the Kingdom of Yugoslavia.

 In 1987, a Kosovo Albanian conscript named Aziz Kelmendi went on a shooting rampage at the Yugoslav People's Army barracks in Paraćin, killing four of his fellow soldiers and wounding five others before taking his own life.
 The attack led to an increase in ethnic tensions between Serbs and Albanians in Yugoslavia.